 What is the best Nyjer feeder or thistle feeder type?

-With thistle and nyjer feeders in mind, we offer our recommendation.
+With thistle and/or Nyjer feeders in mind, we offer our recommendations:

 A great budget thistle/nyjer feeder is the Nyjer Sack.

 If you need a LARGE nyjer/thistle feeder, check out the Magnum Thistle Feeder!

 To feed larger finches, use black oil sunflower seed with a platform feeder.
 Why a platform feeder?
 Larger birds appreciate the stability of the platform.

 To shop around other thistle feeders, you can check more out here.

 Best Thistle and Nyjer Feeder: Stokes Select Bird Feeder